Laura-Kimble/mtb-trails/README.md

 ## Trail Recommender

 Using the trail description topics above along with additional trail data such as length, difficutly, rating, etc., I built a content-based trail recommender.
-Content-based means that the recommender finds trails most similar to a user-selected trail based on characteristics of the trail itself (vs. a collaborative recommender that assesses similarity based on what other users have liked).
+Content-based means that the recommender finds trails most similar to a user-selected trail based on characteristics of the trail itself, vs. a collaborative recommender that assesses similarity based on what other users have liked.
 I then built the recommender into a web app using Flask and a Bootstrap template, and temporarily hosted it on an AWS EC2 instance (no longer running due to cost constraints).
 To use the recommender app, a user selects a trail or set of trails that they enjoy riding, optionally selects a maximum distance from Denver for their recommendations, and then receives a list of recommendations, i.e., trails that are most similar to their selections.

 <br>
 <p align="center"><img src="images/Process.png" width="1000"/></p>